WASdev/sample.rtcomm.mobile/README.md

 These are notes on how this project was setup.

-To use this project, you need to:
+To use this sample application, you need to do the follwoing steps:

 1. Know your MQTT server address host:port.